 Bilici, Mete, Soylu, Bekaroglu and Kavakci (1998) investigated the association between the level of burnout and demographic factors.
 Bilici et al. (1998) found that demographic characteristics such as age, gender, and marital status contributed to academic burnout.

-The results of prior studies have confirmed the hypothesis that high job satisfaction is associated with low burnout (Dolan, 1987; Penn, Romano, & Foat, 1988; Rocca & Konstanski, 2001; Sobreques et. al., 2003).
+The results of prior studies have confirmed the hypothesis that high job satisfaction is associated with low burnout (Dolan, 1987; Penn, Romano, & Foat, 1988; Rocca & Konstanski, 2001; Sobreques et al., 2003).

 Footnotes and Endnotes

-Explanations in the main text should be given at the end of the article before references section, and they should be written in order.
+Explanations in the main text should be given at the end of the article before the references section, and they should be written in order.

 The list of references should be presented in alphabetical order at the end of the manuscript.
-Each citation in text should be listed in the References section, and references which are not cited in text should not be written in the References section.
+Each citation in the text should be listed in the References section, and references that are not cited in the text should not be written in the References section.
 If the author referred to more than one publication from the same source, the oldest publication should be listed first.
 If the author referred to more than one publication from the same source published in the same year, the publications should be numbered using the letters a,b,c…, as citation in the text.
 If one author’s several publications, some with one with two or more authors, are referred to, the publications with one author should be written first.
 Page numbers of articles published in the journals and chapters in the edited books should be written.